c153197984/cloudgo-data/Readme.md

         panic(err)
     }

+ORM doesn't just implement an automatic DAO.
+DAO is just an encapsulation of one or multiple SQL statements to a certain data.
+ORM is more an encapsulation of general SQL statements themselves.
+It makes us easily do SQL operations to any data we want to work with.

 ### Comparison

 You simply can toggle comments in `main.go` to switch between `database/sql` and `xorm`.
 The key point is to compare the two ideas.